sccastro/PychMeasurement/docs/04_TransformationDay2.md

   facet_grid(. ~School)
 ```

-#Day 2 {-}
+## Day 2 {-}

-##Note:
-Much of this lesson can be found in the "factors" chapter of R for Data Science by Hadley Wickham: http://r4ds.had.co.nz/factors.html
+_Note_: Much of this lesson can be found in the "factors" chapter of R for Data Science by Hadley Wickham: http://r4ds.had.co.nz/factors.html

 ```r